 Boolean searching - searching using 'AND, OR, NOT' between search terms.
 Details on boolean searching.

 Blackboard - an online learning environment system used at this university and many others Details on Blackboard, Blackboard website.

-Catalogue - the Library Catalogue lists, and provides locations for, most print and film resources in our libraries, including videotapes, DVDs and microforms.
-About the Library Catalogue.
-Now superseded by Library Search (see below).
+Catalogue - the Library Catalogue has been superseded by Library Search (see below).
 Catalogues of other research libraries can be accessed via MetaLib.